View Cynthia Pulaski's Obituary on thetelegraph.com and share memories

 In 1973, she was married to Bradford Pulaski.
 He survives.

-Surviving also are two children, Dr. Laura Pulaski Hill of Alton, Eric Scott Pulaski and his spouse, Michelle of Godfrey, Illinois; six grandchildren, Elias, Wyatt and Lincoln Hill, Catherine, Lucas and (soon to be) William Pulaski.
+Surviving also are two children, Dr. Laura Pulaski Hill of Alton, Eric Scott Pulaski and his spouse, Michelle of Godfrey, Illinois; six grandchildren, Elias, Wyatt and Lincoln Hill, Catherine, Lucas and (soon to be) William Pulaski; brother, Larry Thatcher of Bethalto, Illinois and sister, Jan Harrison of Rome, Georgia

 She was preceded in death by her parents and a daughter, Carey D. Pulaski.